It’s proven that 60% of consumers base their purchasing choices on photographs when buying online.

 Not Permitted on Amazon

 - You may not upload any image which contains prohibited content such as pornographic material, offensive language or incendiary remarks.
-See Amazon for full list of restrictions.
+See Amazon for a full list of restrictions.

 Amazon levies special restrictions / rules on certain products sold on its site.